 - New Market Creation

-- Strategic Innovation in Hyper Competition (taught in Bologna, Italy)
+- Corporate Open Innovation (taught in Milan, Italy)

 In summary as our curriculum combines great measure of flexibility in its course structure allowing you to have a significant choice and control over your studies.